top of page

 (a) The Schmauss/Smoluchowski Award Committees of GAeF invite nominations of candidates by members of EAA Aerosol Associations working in the corresponding field of aerosol science.
 Regulations issued by the Schmauss/Smoluchowski Award Committee are posted on the home page of GAeF

-(b) Nominations should be sent before 1 May to the chairman of the corresponding Award Committee.
+(b) Nominations should be sent before to awards(at)gaef.de.
 Any researcher, active in aerosol science, is eligible and may be nominated by members of EAA Aerosol Associations.

 (d) The nominee need not be a member of the aerosol organizations.